PlutusDeFi (PLT) 24-Hour Trading Volume Reaches $2.35 Million

-PlutusDeFi (CURRENCY:PLT) traded flat against the U.S. dollar during the one day period ending at 12:00 PM ET on January 29th.
-One PlutusDeFi coin can now be purchased for approximately $0.10 or 0.00000915 BTC on popular cryptocurrency exchanges.
-PlutusDeFi has a market capitalization of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last 24 hours.
-In the last seven days, PlutusDeFi has traded flat against the U.S. dollar.
+PlutusDeFi (CURRENCY:PLT) traded flat against the dollar during the twenty-four hour period ending at 16:00 PM ET on February 4th.
+One PlutusDeFi coin can currently be purchased for about $0.10 or 0.00000915 BTC on popular exchanges.
+During the last seven days, PlutusDeFi has traded flat against the dollar.
+PlutusDeFi has a market cap of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.